Definability of derivations in the reducts of differentially closed fields: Generic points

 By Lemma \ref{nonzero} we can find elements $t_1,\ldots,t_m \in k_0$ such that $f(t_1,\ldots,t_m)$ is non-zero.
 Now we see that

 and we are done. \end{proof}

-\begin{proof}[Second proof of Proposition \ref{generic}] Let $(b_1,b_2) \in F^2$ be a generic tuple.
-Then for every $d\in F$ at least two of the elements $d,d+b_1,d+b_2$ are generic.
-It is easy to deduce from this that the following formula defines $\D$:
+\begin{proof}[Second proof of Proposition \ref{generic}] {Let $(b_1,b_2) \in F^2$ be a differentially independent tuple.
+Then for every $d\in F$ the differential transcendence degree of $d,d+b_1,d+b_2$ is at least $2$.} It is easy to deduce from this that the following formula defines $\D$: